GitTools/GitVersion/README.md

 ### Assumptions:

-* Using the [GitFlow branching model](http://nvie.com/git-model/) which means that we always have a master and a develop branch.
+* Using the [GitFlow branching model](http://nvie.com/git-model/) which means that we always have a master and a develop branch or the [GitHubFlow branching model](http://scottchacon.com/2011/08/31/github-flow.html) which only has a master branch.
 * Following [Semantic Versioning](http://semver.org/)
 * Planned releases (bumps in major or minor) are done on release branches prefixed with release-.
 Eg: release-4.1 (or release-4.1.0)
 * Hotfixes are prefixed with hotfix- Eg. hotfix-4.0.4